liwt31/remember-me/README.md

 ```

 ## Known issues and limitations
-* For better performance, the global dict, as well as modules, are not included in
+* For better performance (and making better sense), the global dict, as well as modules,
-the memory usage of any objects.
+are not included in the memory usage of any objects.
 * We essentially relies on [`tp_traverse`](https://docs.python.org/3/c-api/typeobj.html#c.PyTypeObject.tp_traverse)
 to traverse the object graph.
 For C extensions, memory usage might be underestimated under
 various circumstances.
 For the most common `numpy.ndarray`, a specific procedure is defined to
-probe the memory usage correctly, but no correctness is guaranteed for other C extensions.
+probe the memory usage correctly, but no correctness is guaranteed for other C extensions,
+which may have undetectable momery leaks within themselves.